graphql-compose/graphql-compose-connection/README.md

 ============
 Types should have following resolvers:
 * `count` - for counting records
 * `findMany` - for filtering records.
 Also required that this resolver supports search with operators (lt, gt), which used in `directionFilter` option.
 Resolver `findMany` should have `filter` argument, which will be copied to connection.
+Also should have `limit` and `skip` args.

 Used in plugins
 ===============